jonesy346/ecommerce/README.md

 * [Inspiration](#inspiration)

 ## General info
 This project is an ecommerce store application designed with VanillaJS and Stripe.
-Users can navigate the product list at the bottom of the page, add items to or remove items from a shopping cart, and checkout using the Stripe Checkout functionality.
+Users can navigate the product list at the bottom of the page, add items to or remove items from a shopping cart, and checkout using the Stripe Checkout API.

 *When checking out, use the credit card number* 4242 4242 4242 4242 *along with any three digits for the CVC, any future date for the expiration date, and any (valid or invalid) email address.*